Sukanya807/Mission_to_Mars/README.md

 ### Overview & Purpose

 This project has been undertaken on behalf of Robin, a junior data scientist, who does freelance astronomy work in her spare time.
 Her dream is to land a position with NASA someday.
 So she spends a lot of time visiting news about space exploration, especially the Mission To Mars.
 Therefore, Web Scraping technique was used to gather and store the latest data.
-Web Scraping has the ability to pull data from multiple websites,store it in a database and then present the collected data in a central location.
+Web Scraping has the ability to pull data from multiple websites,store it in a database and then present the collected data in a central location.In this module, data about Mars including latest news,facts and images have been scraped from different websites.

-In this module, the following tools have been used -
+## Dependencies & Tools
 - Splinter
 - DevTools
 - BeautifulSoup